Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/01-state-store/1-azure-cosmos-db-state-store.md

 ## Step 3: Add the Azure Cosmos DB state store to the `TrafficControlService`

 1. Open the `TrafficControlService` project in your IDE and navigate to the `DaprVehicleStateRepository` class.
 This class use the Dapr client to store and retrieve the state of a vehicle.
-Inspect this implementation of this class.
+Inspect the implementation of this class.

 1. Navigate to the `TrafficControlConfiguration` class to swith from the `InMemoryVehicleStateRepository` to the `DaprVehicleStateRepository`.